 How to reheat leftovers?

-I have found to regain the best flavor, and texture the stovetop works best; however, you can also reheat your grits in the microwave.
+To regain the best flavor and texture, the stovetop works best; however, you can also reheat your grits in the microwave.
 Either way, you will need to add water, broth, or milk and stir to bring your grits back to life.
 If you are going the stovetop route, use low to medium heat, add a little bit of your liquid at a time and stir until it reaches your desired temperature and texture.
 If you have chosen to use the microwave, I suggest adding a bit of liquid, stir, and heat for 30 seconds to 1 minute, and repeat until it reaches your desired temperature and texture.

 - 1 cup white corn grits